-Pursuant to the JV LLCA, now that Royal Gold has earned a 40.0% interest in the Joint Venture Company, the members will contribute funds to approved programs and budgets in proportion to their respective percentage interests in the Joint Venture Company.
+Pursuant to the JV LLCA, the members will contribute funds to approved programs and budgets in proportion to their respective percentage interests in the Joint Venture Company.
 If a member elects not to contribute to an approved program and budget or contributes less than its proportionate interest, its percentage interest will be recalculated by dividing (i) the sum of (a) the value of its initial contribution plus (b) the total of all of its capital contributions plus (c) the amount of the capital contribution it elects to fund, by (ii) the sum of (a), (b) and (c) above for both members multiplied by 100.
 Going forward, the Company's ability to contribute funds sufficient to maintain the current level of its membership interests in the Joint Venture Company may be limited.
-The Joint Venture Company has approved an exploration budget for calendar 2019 of \$6.9 million, of which the Company would need to fund 60.0%, or approximately \$4.1 million, to maintain its current level of interest in the Joint Venture Company.
+Due to the effects of COVID-19 and for the safety of the Joint Venture Company's field personnel and the surrounding community, the Management Committee approved a \$2.7 million calendar year budget for 2020 that would serve to care for and maintain the Peak Gold Joint Venture Property, and postpone new exploration until conditions permit.
+The Company would need to fund its share of the budget, approximately \$1.6 million, to maintain its current level of interest in the Joint Venture Company.
 If the Company elects not to, or is unable to contribute its proportionate share of the approved exploration budget, its interest in the Joint Venture Company will be reduced.